 These are black, white and all the shades of grey.

-Any of the existing colors can be described as a combination of three parameters:
+One can describe any of the existing color as a combination of three parameters:

 - Hue indicates the place of the color on the spectrum.
 For instance, if you choose yellow and change its hue, it’ll change into green, then blue, and so on.

 - Brightness, in simple terms, indicates how close the color is to black or white.
 Any colors with maximum brightness will result in white, while minimum brightness will result in black.

 - Saturation indicates how close the given color is to the corresponding achromatic color, i.e. a shade of grey.
 Decreasing the saturation of any chromatic color will make it faded and eventually turn into grey.